 AMIDEAST: Amman - Area & Arabic Language Studies

 Ahlan wa sahlan to the Hashemite Kingdom of Jordan!
 Fortify your Arabic language skills with the AMIDEAST Education Abroad program in Amman!
-Students benefit from the opportunity to engage with rigorous Modern Standard Arabic plus Colloquial Arabic course (8 credits), or just Col... read more
+Students may take a blended, Modern Standard Arabic plus Colloquial Arabic course (8 credits), or just Col... read more